-For the plaintiff, (name of child), to recover from the defendant, (name), on (his) (her) claim of attractive nuisance, you must find all the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name of child), to recover from the defendant, (name), on (insert applicable pronoun) claim of attractive nuisance, you must find all the following have been proved by a preponderance of the evidence:

-- 1. The plaintiff had (injuries) (damages) (losses); - 2.
-The plaintiff's (injuries) (damages) (losses) were caused (by an unusual activity on the premises) (or) (by an unusual condition, other than a natural condition, existing on the premises); - 3.
-The plaintiff was on the premises at the time (he) (she) was injured; - 4.
-The (activity) (or) (condition) was unusually attractive to children; - 5.
-The (activity) (or) (condition) created an unreasonable risk of injury to children which the defendant knew, or, as a reasonably careful person, should have known; - 6.
-The plaintiff was too young to appreciate or realize the risk of injury to (himself) (herself) from the (activity) (or) (condition); and - 7.
-The defendant failed to exercise reasonable care to protect persons like the plaintiff from injury.
+2. The plaintiff's (injuries) (damages) (losses) were caused (by an unusual activity on the premises) (or) (by an unusual condition, other than a natural condition, existing on the premises);

+3. The plaintiff was on the premises at the time (insert applicable pronoun) was injured;

+4. The (activity) (or) (condition) was unusually attractive to children;

+5. The (activity) (or) (condition) created an unreasonable risk of injury to children which the defendant knew, or, as a reasonably careful person, should have known;

+6. The plaintiff was too young to appreciate or realize the risk of injury to (insert applicable pronoun) from the (activity) (or) (condition); and

+7. The defendant failed to exercise reasonable care to protect persons like the plaintiff from injury.